clelidm/MinCompSpin_Greedy/README.md

     - `make run` to run the greedy search in the original basis;
     - `make run-newBasis` to run the greedy search in the specified new basis.

-   This will use the datafiles specified at the beginning of the `makefile` (by default these are the files for the MNIST dataset -- see Example 1 below).
+   This will use the datafiles specified at the beginning of the `makefile` (by default, the MNIST dataset -- see Example 1 below).
 To change them, open the `makefile` and replace the values of the following variables at the very top of the file:
    >  - `datafilename`: name of your datafile; this file must be placed in the `INPUT` folder.
    >  - `n`: number of variables in your file; maximum possible value `n = 128`.
    >  - `basisfilename`: (option) name of the file containing the new basis; this file must be placed in the `INPUT` folder.